Ken (doll): Media/multimedia appearances

 Ken appeared in the Toy Story films from Pixar from Toy Story 2 onward.
-His vocals in the third film which he appeared in as one of the henchmen of the film's villain, Lots-O'-Huggin' Bear, was provided by Michael Keaton.
+In the third film, which he appeared in as one of the henchmen of the film's villain, Lots-O'-Huggin' Bear, he was voiced by Michael Keaton.

-Lil B's 2017 mixtape Black Ken was named after Ken.
+American rapper Lil B likely named his 2017 mixtape Black Ken after Ken, as the cover art for the mixtape depicts Lil B and some of his female friends as dolls in the same style as Barbie.